MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 `Cert:` drive.

 > [!NOTE]
-> This feature is currently only supported on Windows OS platforms.
+> This feature is only supported on Windows OS platforms.

 ```yaml
 Type: System.String